Admission and application

 Step 3: Keep an eye on your inbox

 Your request for admission will then be processed.
-You will be informed of the admission decision by email within approximately three weeks after submitting the digital questionnaire.
+Within approximately three weeks after you have submitted the digital questionnaire, Student Admissions will inform you by email about the admission decision.
 There are three possible outcomes:

-The details of this outcome will be forwarded to the email address that you provided in Studielink.
+The details of this outcome will be sent to the email address that you provided in Studielink.

-In order to apply you must first make sure you meet the admission requirements of the Master's programme you would like to apply for.
-The application procedure then consists of two steps: first, creating an enrolment application in Studielink, then uploading documents in OSIRIS Application.
+You must first make sure you meet the admission requirements of the Master's programme you would like to apply for.
+The application procedure then consists of two steps: first, submitting an enrolment application in Studielink, then uploading documents in OSIRIS Application.

 Steps

-Step 1: Create an enrolment application in Studielink
+Step 1: Submit an enrolment application in Studielink

 To apply for a Master’s programme, you have to create an account and an enrolment application in Studielink (the national online registration system for Dutch universities).
 First you will be asked to fill in your previous education, then select the programme you wish to apply for in the list that appears.